haslo/lists_juggle_browser/ABOUT.md

 ### Algorithms

 I'm ranking things based on one primary attribute: Ranking percentiles.
-For this, I calculate the percentile of each squadron's result in each tournament, already when importing the Lists Juggler data.
+For this, I calculate the percentile of each squadron's result in each tournament, already when importing the List Fortress data.
 Like that, I can then do all the heavy lifting in the database, which results in reasonable performance even for complex filters in queries.

 Examples (slightly simplified): `3rd of 12 => 75th percentile`, `9th of 90 => 90th percentile` - and after the cut: